sagb/rsync-super/README.md

   + `TEST_CHROOT_PRIVKEY_PATH`: a path to the corresponding private key.

   + `TEST_CHROOT_DIR`: a chroot area for the aforementioned customer.
-    It's best to start with an empty directory, belonging to the user, with permissions `700`.
+    It's best to start with an empty directory, belonging to the `TEST_CHROOT_UID`, with permissions `700`.

 - Prepare a [build environment for rsync](https://github.com/RsyncProject/rsync/blob/master/INSTALL.md)